CPTPGenomicTranscriptomic/OpenCyto/README.md

-FlowAIAll
+OpenCyto
 ========
-Clean cytometry data using FlowAI R package through a new Rshiny interface.
+Automated gating data using OpenCyto R package through a new Rshiny interface.

 *****

-Launch FlowAIAll directly from R and GitHub (preferred approach)
+Launch OpenCyto directly from R and GitHub (preferred approach)

 User can choose to run FlowAIAll installed locally for a more preferable experience.